green-api/whatsapp-api-client-golang-v2/README.md

 **Now you can use Partner methods as usual methods, but through the "Partner" object:**

+**How to get instances:**

+Link to the example: [partnerMethods/getInstances/main.go](examples/partnerMethods/getInstances/main.go)

 ```go
 response, _ := Partner.Partner().GetInstances()
 ```

+**How to create an instance:**

+Link to the example: [partnerMethods/createInstance/main.go](examples/partnerMethods/createInstance/main.go)

 ```go
 response, _ := Partner.Partner().CreateInstance(